OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

   - Platform Engineering
   - Kubernetes
   - Continuous Integration
+  - Configuration as Code
 ---

-Deployment processes often rely on artifacts that don’t need processing during a Continuous Integration (CI) build.
+Deployments often rely on artifacts that don’t need processing during a Continuous Integration (CI) build.
 Scripts you can source directly from a repository without intermediate compilation are the norm.
 In some systems, this includes entire declarative configuration files, like Kubernetes manifests or Terraform templates.

-Octopus previously required you to bundle these resources into an artifact, like a zip archive.
+You previously needed to bundle these resources into an artifact, like a zip archive, for Octopus.
 These build outputs existed just so Octopus could reference them later, to extract and use during a deployment.
-This felt unnatural and added extra steps to what should be a simple process.
-If the file is right there in your repository, why can’t you use it in your deployment directly?
+This felt unnatural and added steps to an otherwise simple process.
+If the file is in your repository, you should be able to use it in your deployment directly.

-Recent updates to Octopus will make it possible to source these dependencies directly from the Git repository in a deployment process.
+Updates to Octopus will make it possible to source these dependencies from your Git repository in a deployment process.

 ## The benefits of sourcing from Git

 ### Improved development experience

 When creating or updating scripts or configurations for a deployment, you probably want to run them locally to validate your changes.
-Rather than cutting and pasting files between the Octopus portal and your local filesystem, it's safer and more reliable to edit the scripts directly from files sourced from a repository.
-This provides all the additional standard benefits of using source control:
+Rather than cutting and pasting files between the Octopus portal and your local file system, it's safer and more reliable to edit the scripts directly from files sourced from a repository.
+This provides all the benefits of using source control:

 - Versioning
 - Auditability